-Manual readings of water temperature are usually taken using a digital thermometer.
+Manual readings of water temperature are usually taken using a calibrated digital thermometer.
 Samples as part of flow gaugings are taken in the channel as far into the flow as practicable.
-Temperature measurements taken during water sampling are taken from a bucket sample collected mid-stream or from the stream bank.
+Temperature measurements taken during water sampling collected mid-stream or from the stream bank.

 Water temperatures are taken at least hourly at automatic stations.
-Station inspections occur at 8 to 10 weekly intervals and manual readings with a digital thermometer are used to detect deviation of the logged temperature from the true temperature.
+Station inspections occur at 8 to 10 weekly intervals and manual readings with a calibrated digital thermometer are used to detect deviation of the logged temperature from the true temperature.